UQ-PAC/BASIL/src/test/readme.md

    correct/basic_function_call_caller/clang_O2/a.out: FAILED
    md5sum: WARNING: 1 computed checksum did NOT match
    ```
    If the mismatch is in the md5sum of a compilation output, this likely means the
    compiler is not being deterministic;
    this is a bug and should be reported.
    See the _Troubleshooting_ section below for steps to debug the issue and inspect differences between
    compilation runs.

+   If you see other errors, such as "file not found", it is possible that there
+   are test directories without md5sums, or some other invalid state.

 5. If the md5sum-check succeeds, you are good to go!
    You should repeat these steps if the files have been updated by someone else,